We hope you enjoy reading this article.

 Driverless Cars

-NVidia, a firm over two decades old with a history in computer graphics partnered with Audi to build the next generation of autonomous vehicles, or the “AI Car” as it‘s being dubbed, powered by NVIDIA DRIVE PX.
+NVidia, a firm over two decades old with a history in computer graphics has partnered with leading names in the automotive industry, including Audi, Mercedes – Benz, etc., to build the next generation of autonomous vehicles powered by the NVIDIA DRIVE AGX platform.

-This computer vision technology can understand in real-time what‘s happening around the vehicle, the location of itself on a map, and plan safe paths ahead.
+This computer vision technology can process large volumes of sensor data and understand in real-time what’s happening around the vehicle, the location of itself on a map, and plan safe paths ahead.

 The Future of Artificial Intelligence